edomt/edomt.github.io/about.md

 Mar.
 2019 · Big data: are we witnessing the emergence of "full-stack" data expertise? [[journaldunet.com](https://www.journaldunet.com/solutions/expert/70788/big-data---assiste-t-on-a-l-emergence-d-une-expertise-data--full-stack.shtml), in French]

-Jan.
-2019 · The best books on Effective Altruism, recommended by Will MacAskill [[fivebooks.com](https://fivebooks.com/best-books/effective-altruism-will-macaskill/)]

 Oct.
 2018 · The best books on Data Science, recommended by Roger D. Peng [[fivebooks.com](https://fivebooks.com/best-books/data-science-roger-peng/)]

 Sep.
 2018 · The best books on Existential Risks, recommended by The Centre for the Study of Existential Risk [[fivebooks.com](https://fivebooks.com/best-books/existential-risks-cambridge-cser/)]